Adnan Menderes: Coup, trial, and execution

 A military coup on 27 May 1960, organized by 37 "young officers", deposed the government, and Menderes was arrested along with Bayar and all the leading party members.
 They were charged with violating the constitution, and embezzling money from state funds, and ordering the Istanbul pogrom, in which dozens of Greeks were killed.

-Menderes and other leading figures of the DP were put on trial by a military court on the island of Yassıada, see Yassıada trials.
+Menderes and other leading figures of the DP were put on trial (see Yassıada trials) by a military court on the island of Yassıada.
 Along with Bayar and two former cabinet ministers, Menderes was sentenced to death.
 He delayed his execution with a suicide attempt by taking an overdose of sleeping pills.
 Despite pleas for forgiveness by Head of State Cemal Gürsel and even from İsmet İnönü, in addition to similar pleas from several world leaders, including John F. Kennedy and Queen Elizabeth II, Menderes was executed by the junta at the gallows on the island of İmralı on 17 September 1961.
 The sentence of ex-President Bayar was commuted to imprisonment.

 Two months later, İsmet İnönü formed a new government under military tutelage, in coalition and with the help of the newly emerging Justice Party (Turkish: Adalet Partisi), after these two major parties among themselves took the majority of the votes in 1961 elections.
 Adalet Partisi, the successor of the heritage of Menderes, would win victories in later elections especially under the leadership of Süleyman Demirel.